What’s the Deal with Billbugs?

 No homeowner wants to discover pests lurking in their grass, but especially not ones that cause significant damage to their lawn’s overall health!
 You may have noticed adult billbugs crossing your sidewalk or driveway during late spring or summer.
 Female billbugs cut small holes in the stems of plants and grasses to lay their eggs, but young billbug grubs are the most damaging.

 Billbug grubs are cream-colored and legless with a brown head.
-Fully-grown, they’re about ½ inch long.
+Fully grown, they’re about ½ inch long.
 They feed on the underground root system and crown of your grass, killing individual blades at the soil surface.
 An infestation can kill off your grass and invite other mammals that cause damage to grass when feeding on grubs.
 There are two common types of billbugs—bluegrass billbugs and denver billbugs.

 Signs of a Billbug Problem